eclipse-archived/ceylon-lang.org/blog/2015-06-03-generic-function-refs.md

     //apply to an anonymous type function
     SecondOrder<<Value> => [Value,Value]> somethingScaryLookin;

-The type constraint `given Function<Value>` indicates that the type variable `TypeFunction` accepts type functions with one type argument.
+The type constraint `given Box<Value>` indicates that the type variable `Box` accepts type functions with one type argument.

 Now, there's one thing to take note of here.
 At this point, the notion that type functions are types is a purely formal